BackHomeContact

 Challenges

-Inheriting My Own Bad Code
+Inheriting My Own Rough Code

 The hardest part of the project was not building new features.
 It was going back into the Fields of Elysium codebase and trying to understand what I had written months earlier.
 I did not comment my code, I did not name things clearly, and I did not organize files in a way that made any sense looking back.
 A lot of what I tried to build on top of the old code came out buggy, and I ended up rewriting entire systems from scratch because it was faster than trying to extend code I could not follow.
+However, the code problem is still true to this day.
+Many segments of the code are still hacky or unreadable.

 The Settings Menu